 Cougar hunting is open.
 Populations are healthy and distributed throughout the district in any area with a big game prey base.
 Successful hunters must check-in cougars no more than 10 days after harvest; please bring cougar in thawed and with mouth propped open for easier tissue sampling, teeth collection and tagging.

 Coyote hunting is available throughout the district.
-Coyote pups are dispersing and can be responsive to calls this time of year.
+Areas with livestock feeding and calving operations are strong attractors for coyotes.
+Howling and territorial challenges are typically the most effective calls this time of year.

 A Wildlife Area Parking Permit is required to park on the Wildlife Area.
 Cost is $7 daily or $22 annually.
 Free with purchase of hunting license.
 Buy online or at an ODFW office that sells licenses or at a license sales agent.
 Learn more.

 Flocks of Western Canada Geese can be found scattered across the area.
 Dabbler species that remain are mostly resident birds.
 Mallards, gadwall, and cinnamon teal are the most common, but northern shovelers, northern pintail, wood duck, green-winged teal and American wigeon may still be found.

 Sandhill cranes can be observed scattered across the area and their very audible calls are quite common.
 Killdeer, common snipe, yellow legs, long-billed dowitchers, spotted, least and western sandpipers, American avocets and black-necked stilts along with different species of small shore birds can be found on mud flats and around the edges of receding ponds.

 American white pelican and double-crested cormorant are now a very common sight along the Klamath River.
 Western grebes are very numerous on the Klamath River and pied-billed grebes are occasionally found in some of the areas deeper ponds.
 Caspian and forester’s terns are also very common along the Klamath River at this time.